GOP's Cornyn tapped to lead as Senate talks gun law changes - NewsBreak

 “That may be all they can do,” said Matthew Bennett, a longtime gun policy advocate at the centrist Third Way think tank.

-It's been nearly 30 years since Congress approved sweeping gun safety legislation with the passage of the 1994 assault weapons ban, which has since expired.
-In 2013, Congress rejected proposals to expand background checks and ban some assault-style rifles and high-capacity ammunition magazines.
+It's been nearly 30 years since Congress tackled sweeping gun safety legislation with the passage of the 1994 assault weapons ban, which has since expired.

 One of the only gun-related bills that has become law in the decade since the 2012 Sandy Hook massacre was Cornyn’s fix-NICS bill — a modest effort he and Murphy developed to encourage states to comply with the recordkeeping of the National Instant Criminal Background Check System.